CellMigrationLab/I2K_2024/README.md

   </tr>
 </table>

+- You can also use the pre-made CellTracksColab input from the *2_CellTracksColab_input* -folder
 - Create a folder for results
 - Open The [CellTracksColab TrackMate notebook](https://colab.research.google.com/github/guijacquemet/CellTracksColab/blob/main/Notebook/CellTracksColab_TrackMate.ipynb) and make a copy to your drive
 - Run all cells visualize and to generate plots.
-- Utilize advanced dimensionality reduction techniques to understand your data using [Dimensionality Reduction notebook](https://colab.research.google.com/github/guijacquemet/CellTracksColab/blob/main/Notebook/CellTracksColab_Dimensionality_Reduction.ipynb)
+- Bonus: Utilize advanced dimensionality reduction techniques to understand your data using [Dimensionality Reduction notebook](https://colab.research.google.com/github/guijacquemet/CellTracksColab/blob/main/Notebook/CellTracksColab_Dimensionality_Reduction.ipynb)

 ---